 An international comparison of capital goods, 1850 – 1939.

-Cristián Ducoing and Jonas Ljungberg

-Department of Economic History, Lund University

 Abstract

 Machinery prices are a crucial part of the history of catching up, technological progress and the industrial revolution diffusion.
 However, the efforts to obtain an international price for capital goods have been scattered and the majority of the works dealing with this phenomena had a national scope mainly .
 In this paper, the authors have done an effort to homogenise the different national machinery prices available for the period 1850 – 1939, considering three European countries (Great Britain, Sweden and Germany) and five American countries (USA, Argentina, Chile, Brazil and Mexico).
 The research value of these countries is the mix between producers and buyers, allowing us to understand the cost to implement new technologies in the core economies and the periphery.